List of Pakistan One Day International cricket records: Most runs in an innings

 The highest innings total scored in ODIs came in the match between England and Australia in June 2018.
 Playing in the third ODI at Trent Bridge in Nottingham, the hosts posted a total of 481/6.
 The fourth ODI against Zimbabwe in July 2018 saw Pakistan set their highest innings total of 399/1.

 Fewest runs in an innings

 The lowest innings total scored in ODIs has been scored twice.
 Zimbabwe were dismissed for 35 by Sri Lanka during the third ODI in Sri Lanka's tour of Zimbabwe in April 2004 and USA were dismissed for same score by Nepal in the sixth ODI of the 2020 ICC Cricket World League 2 in Nepal in February 2020.
 The lowest score in ODI history for Pakistan is 43 scored against West Indies in the 1992-93 Total International Series.

 Most runs conceded an innings

 The third ODI of the 2016 ODI Series against the England saw Pakistan concede their highest innings total of 444/3.

 Fewest runs conceded in an innings

-The lowest score conceded by Pakistan for a full inning is 64 scored by New Zealand in the 1986 Austral-Asia Cup at Sharjah.
+The lowest score conceded by Pakistan for a full inning is 59 against Afghanistan in 2023 at Hambantota.